fukboi69420/AutoInstalls_Revamped/README.md

 - Ability to install packages individually or as part of a bundled package.
 - Flexible configuration options to customize the installation and setup process.
 - Continuous development and improvements with regular updates.
+- Inclusion of Osint Tools and more packages defaulted from Kali-Linux

 ## Installation